haversnail/SpotifyKit/README.md

 * __*Object extensions:*__

-    * All objects that are represented by both “simplified" and “full” versions in the [Web API][API] conform to the `Extendable` protocol, which provides a method for fetching and returning the more detailed version of the simplified object.
+    * All objects that are represented by both "simplified" and "full" versions in the [Web API][API] conform to the `Expandable` protocol, which provides a method for fetching and returning the more detailed version of the simplified object.

 * __*SDK extensions:*__